Inside Bernie Sanders' Strategy to Get the Budget Bill Passed

 The $3.5 trillion package is far from a done deal, and Sanders will soon face the ultimate test.
 Committees in the House and Senate are currently drafting language, but with moderate lawmakers in both chambers skeptical of the price tag, it’s becoming increasingly clear that progressives are unlikely to get everything they want.
 There are weeks of intense negotiations ahead.
 But if Sanders can get a version of this bill to Biden’s desk, he will have played a key role in passing the most expensive reshaping of the country’s social safety net in over half a decade—and perhaps cemented his own legacy as both firebrand and legislator.

-“A lot of heartburn”
+‘A lot of heartburn’

 As soon as Biden introduced his blueprint for spending on infrastructure and the “care economy” last spring, Sanders began strategizing with progressives in Congress on how to maximize their leverage.